teobot/18055445-coffida-mobile-app/README.md

 - Run `expo build:android` or `expo build:ios`.

 ## Issues
-- All new issues with be moved to the [issues page](https://github.com/teobot/rn-coffida/issues) on GitHub
+- All new issues have be moved to the [issues page](https://github.com/teobot/rn-coffida/issues) on GitHub

 ## Changes